What is Bear POWER?

-Bear POWER RAs will be students who show a strong interest in supporting Bear POWER students with inclusive campus experiences and teaching independent living skills.
 All students will be held to a high standard and expected to follow rules and regulations of Missouri State University Residence Life.

 Gainful Employment: During their first two semesters, students will create a Person Centered Plan and identify their interests in employment areas upon graduation.
 Within the third semester Bear POWER students will work on developing a resume and interviewing.

 Students will also be required to participate in internship experiences, both on campus and within the community.